MicrosoftDocs/azure-aks-docs/articles/aks/dapr-settings.md

 ### Manage your own user-supplied x.509 certificates

-You can also bring your own customer certificates.
+You can also bring your own custom certificates.

 #### Generate custom certificates